Poppin' Smoke

 On a clear day, we had an incredible close-up view of Mount Fuji hovering just beyond the base.
 Our early arrival gave us a day to relax, enjoy the view, and make sure we had everything on our checklist.

-The Ascent – Fujinomiya Trail
+The Ascent: Fujinomiya Trail

 The view from Fujinomiya trail

-We started our hike at 0600 on a beautiful, clear day.
-It was breezy and much cooler than at Camp Fuji.
 Throughout the entire hike I wore a long-sleeved dri-fit shirt under a light fleece jacket.
 My husband wore a button-up hiking shirt and “wicking” undershirt.
-I was a bit warm at times, but having the extra sun protection from the high neck of the jacket was easier than applying sunblock.
+I was a bit warm at times, but the extra sun protection from the high neck of the jacket was better than sunscreeen.

 On the way up, most of our fellow climbers were Marines from Camp Fuji along with a handful of Japanese, including a few solo climbers.
 The trail never got too crowded, and we ascended at a comfortable, steady pace.